theisen1337/DataValidation-Challenge-/README.md

 * Standardized data is not saved off, this could be done to allow for quicker start time of the business logic
 * Data acquisition seems haphazard, and investing in better acquisition might be worth it.

+### Notes for Business Logic

+* Timestamp string is in format “YYYY:MM:DD:HH:MM” to check time HH:MM must be converted to military time, unfortunately DataValidator cannot accept “24hour” clock format.
+A converter is done inside of the function.
+This converter should either live in DataValidator, Utility, or Business Logic.
+But it will require more consideration.
+* Depending on outcome on the note above, to_military_time should either be a public method, or moved to a TimeCoverter class or Utility.